Earth

 Then there's Victor Mansfield, astrophysicist and author of Synchronicity,

-featured speaker at a major astrology conference (the Cycles and Symbols
+a featured speaker at a major astrology conference (the Cycles and

-that while one needn't be a rocket scientist to believe astrology works,
+It appears that while one needn't be a rocket scientist to believe astrology

 Geocentric